govCMS/GovCMS7/CONTRIBUTING.md

 With the current configuration, the modules directory next to the docroot and its contents are searched, so tests will only be run for the custom govCMS modules.
-Files containing PHPunit tests should match the pattern '*Test.php'.
+Files containing PHPunit tests should match the pattern '&ast;Test.php'.

 The iconomistTest.php may be used as a pattern for writing new tests for other modules - it shows how to include TDD7, mock Drupal core functions and implement